Whites Creek (Annandale): Course and features

 In 1898, an aqueduct was built to carry the sewerage over Whites Creek.
 This was the first use of the Monier system of reinforced concrete in Australia.

 Wetlands were constructed adjacent to the Whites Creek Channel in 2002, to filter out excess nutrients and improve the quality of water flowing into the harbour.

+In 2023, a major roads and tunnels project, the M4–M5 Link Rozelle Interchange, including a park (the Rozelle Parklands) and a shared user path bridge over City West Link adjacent to the creek, is under construction in Lilyfield.

 Etymology

 Whites Creek is named in honour of John White, the surgeon to the First Fleet.
 White received a land grant, which he named Hamond Hill Farm, to the south of Parramatta Road, where Whites Creek has its source.